What is a fiscal host?

 What is the difference between fiscal hosting and fiscal sponsorship?

 There is no real difference between fiscal hosting and fiscal sponsorship.
 In the US you’ll likely see the term fiscal sponsorship used.
 However, in the UK you’re much more likely to see it called fiscal hosting.

 Where fiscal hosting / fiscal sponsorship has been commonplace in the US for some time, it is only recently beginning to gain traction in the UK, particularly with the rise of mutual aid groups responding to the COVID19 pandemic.

-The term ‘fiscal hosting’ was first used by Open Collective, a platform that connects groups fiscal hosts as well as enabling groups to easily track their incoming and outgoing expenses.
+The term ‘fiscal hosting’ was coined by Open Collective, a platform that connects (usually unconstituted) groups to fiscal hosts as well as enabling them to easily track their incoming and outgoing expenses.

 While both mean the same thing, we prefer the term fiscal host as it better encapsulates the relationship we have with the groups that we fiscally host.
 While we might ‘sponsor’ a group i.e. act as a legal guarantor, we also aim to provide a home where they can manage their money as well as access the support, network and resources to grow their impact.